Jafeth22/NestJS/Notes.md

 ## Nest Controllers

-Responsible for handling incoming requests and returning responses to the client Bound to a specific path
+Responsible for handling incoming HTTP requests and returning responses to the client Bound to a specific path
 Containing handlers, which handle endpoints and request methods (`get`, `post`, `put` `delete`) Can take advantage of dependency injection to consume providers with same module